vseryakov/backendjs/README.md

 The messaging API allows sending and recieving messages between accounts, it supports text and images.
 All new messages arrive into the bk_messsage table, the inbox.
 The client may keep messages there as new, delete or archive them.
 Archiving means transfering messages into the bk_archive table.
 All sent messages are kept in the bk_sent table.

-- `/message/image`
-  Return the image data for the given message, the required parameters are:
-    - sender - id of the sender returned in the by `/message/get` reply results for every message
-    - mtime - exact timestamp of the message

 - `/message/get`
   Read all new messages, i.e. the messages that never been read or issued `/message/archive` call.